 Trivia - Goddess of sorcery, her energy was linked to cross-roads and cemeteries.

 Venus - Like many of the most famous Goddesses on this Roman Goddess list, Venus took on many attributes of her Greek equivalent.
 For Venus this was Aphrodite, the Goddess of Love and beauty.

 Venilia - This Goddess ruled the shallow waters around the coast.

 Vesta - She was the personification of hearth and home.
 Households made regular offerings to her.
 She also represented the heart and fire of the nation that was protected by the Vestal Virgins.

-If you have enjoyed learning more about the deities I have included on the Roman Goddess list, please check regularly for updates.
-There are other regional lists of Goddesses available on this site.
+If you have enjoyed learning more about the deities, I have included on the Roman Goddess list, please check regularly for updates.
+There are other lists of Goddesses for many other areas of the ancient world available on this site.